dlang-tour/english/vibed/web-server.md

         username_;

     /*
-    By default the requests to the root path ("/") are routed to the index method
+    By default requests to the root path ("/") are routed to the index method.
     */
     void index(HTTPServerResponse res)
     {